AntoineSoetewey/statsandr/content/support.md

 ---
 title: 'Support this blog'
 date: "2020-01-21"
 description: "See the different ways you can support this blog so I can continue to provide free content.
-Any help is greatly appreciated."
+Any help is greatly appreciated.
+Thanks in advance!"
 ---

 1. [Donation](#donation)